Bramhope Tunnel: What is visible today

 Four of the twenty construction shafts were retained as ventilation shafts.
 One of the two sighting towers, a tall, cylindrical sandstone structure, two metres in diameter with four vertical slits near the top and flat coping stones is still standing in the field opposite Bramhope cemetery.
 The other one, now demolished, was behind Dyneley Hall.
 About 250000 cuyd of sandstone and shale spoil was tipped close to the ventilation shafts along the line of the tunnel.
-One of the tips is in an area around the scout hut north of Otley Road through to the Knoll, another is south of Breary Lane, one is in a field opposite the cemetery and another near None Go Bye Farm.
+One of the tips is in an area around the scout hut north of Otley Road through to the Knoll on the junction of Eastgate and Parklands Gate, another is south of Breary Lane, one is in a field opposite the cemetery and another near None Go Bye Farm.

+Access to the north portal was possible until around 2020 but it had to be fenced off by Network Rail due to various issues, including vandalism.
+The entrance can be seen at a distance from the public footpath that runs alongside the line.
+This path winds its way down towards Arthington and its viaduct, which carries the line over the River Wharfe and onwards to Harrogate.

 The sandstone sighting tower, the north and south portals and the retaining walls to the south portal are all Grade II listed structures.
 The portals are on Network Rail land with no public access.
 The southern portal at the Horsforth end is a plain sandstone horseshoe-shaped arch with rusticated voussoirs below a cornice and a parapet.
 It is approached by a slightly curved 300-metre cutting faced with sandstone retaining walls.
-They have a concave batter, slightly-projecting piers at regular intervals and are topped with square coping stones.
+They have a concave batter, slightly projecting piers at regular intervals and are topped with square coping stones.

 During the Railway Mania period in which the tunnel was constructed, the powerful landowners often had a strong influence on the railways being built on their land, and it was due to the demands of William Rhodes of the adjoining Bramhope and Creskeld Halls that the north portal is to an intricate Gothic revival castellated design; it was not simply an entrance and exit for trains, but a fantasy medieval gatehouse garden feature.
 After it was finished, was lived in for a while by railway workers.
 It is built of rock–faced sandstone and has three side towers with turrets.
 The keystone on its horseshoe–shaped archway features a portrait of a bearded man thought to be Rhodes.
 Its crenellated parapet has a carved cartouche in the centre featuring a wheatsheaf, fleece and fish – the heraldic device of the Leeds and Thirsk Railway.